 All of us assume we know the right answer to these questions, but each of us will reply to these questions differently.

 Even your own brain disagrees with our desires.
 In a case where both people actually DO like each other equally, if one of them expresses too much affection too soon, it will make the other person suddenly like them less.

 No matter how much you may claim that this isn’t true or that you “wouldn’t do that”, it is not really in your control.
 You cannot choose who attracts you and, due to our own psychology, you would almost immediately become disinterested in someone if they openly expressed such affection too soon.

-You never consciously say “Okay, I will like THIS person”, because attraction isn’t a choice.
+You never consciously decide “Okay, I will like this person”.
+Attraction isn’t a choice.
+It happens spontaneously.